-”Few are those who truly understand the healing powers of the mind…” commented Senior Guildmage Lutto, as he reached out with his power and summoned a cool goblet of Vin d'Armont to his hand.
+'Few are those who truly understand the healing powers of the mind...' commented Senior Guildmage Lutto, as his eldritch power reached forth to summon a cool goblet of Vin d'Armont to his hand.

 In the Time of Titans: The Death of Alturgerax

-In the Age of Titans, when legends walked the land, few dragons were more feared than the dreaded Alturgerax.
-Able to annihilate armies, he single-handedly brought ruin to the mountainous country to the northwest of Tir Earrach.
+In the Age of Titans, when legends walked the land, few dragons inspired greater terror than the dreaded Alturgerax.
+Able to annihilate armies, he single-handedly brought ruin to the mountainous lands northwest of Tir Earrach.
 No arrow could puncture his impenetrable hide; no sword could reach his vitals; no warrior could survive the deadly acid of his breath.
 The beast seemed invincible.

-Called by the land's need, a man of power appeared, summoned by the dragon’s infamy.
-The famous mystic Parmiphanes, fresh from his triumph over the Tyrant of the Gigai Flamme, chose to end this awesome beast's reign.
-Armed with incantations never seen before, he traced the dragon to its lair, a cavern deep in the heart of the terror-filled mountains.
-There the two battled.
+Called by the land's need, a man of destiny appeared.
+Fresh from his triumph over the Tyrant of the Gigai Flamme, the famous mystic Parmiphanes chose to challenge the awesome beast's reign.
+Armed with incantations of heretofore unequaled power, he traced the dragon to its cavernous lair.
+Deep in the heart of the terror-filled mountains, the two legends faced off.

 As was traditional, the duel began with an exchange of riddles.
-For hours, the two legends wrangled, mystifying each other with enigmatic puzzles and wordplay.
+The pair wrangled or hours, mystifying each other with enigmatic puzzles and wordplay.
 In the end, the dragon was forced to acknowledge Parmiphanes as his master.
 Its life might have been spared, if it had not chosen to continue the duel at that point.
-The creature’s lethal breath filled its lair as it treacherously betrayed the triumphant mystic.
+Lethal acidic breath filled the cavern as the dragon treacherously struck at his triumphant foe.

 Fortunately, Parmiphanes had prepared a defensive charm against just such a betrayal: The Bronze Sphere.
 It summoned a thick sphere of gleaming bronze, adorned inside and out with ornate glyphs and patterns.
 Not only did this rapidly-erected defense shelter him from the dragon's deadly breath, but its copper-rich metal reacted with the acid, filling the cavern with billowing clouds of toxic gas.
-The dragon resisted the toxin's effect, but was briefly distracted, choking and gasping as the vicious fumes blinded it.
+The dragon resisted the toxin's effect, but was briefly distracted, choking and gasping amid the foul fumes.
 It was thus unprepared when Parmiphanes, hidden within his sphere, struck the cavern's floor with his staff.
 The legendary mystic's rune of striking drove a powerful shockwave throughout the stone chamber.
-The cavern roof collapsed, sending hundreds of tons of stone crushing the beast to the floor.
-Safe within his metallic sphere, Parmiphanes survived the collapse, but the dragon was slain, crushed by the falling stone.
+The cavern roof collapsed, crushing the dragon beneath hundreds of tons of fallen stone.
+Safe within his metallic sphere, Parmiphanes survived the collapse, but the dragon was slain.

-Parmiphanes was able to magically escape (after summoning earth spirits to retrieve the dragon's treasure), but the cavern's location and the dragon's remains were soon lost, legends of a legendary age.
+Parmiphanes' magic allowed him to escape (after summoning earth spirits to retrieve the dragon's treasure), but the cavern's location and the dragon's remains were soon lost, legends of a legendary age.

 Parmiphanes' Bronze Sphere

 This little-practiced conjuration summons a massive sphere of bronze around the caster.
 The particular alloy called by the spell is extremely solid, resembling carbon steel more than bronze.
 The gleaming sphere is covered with strange glyphs and engraved decoration, gleaming patterns unique to each sphere.
 It is said that these markings reveal hidden secrets of the caster's mind.
-The sphere is very resistant to damage, but the summoned material is permanent, with no means of ventilation or egress.
+Very resistant to damage, the summoned sphere's material is permanent, with no means of ventilation or egress.
 A careless mage could easily find himself trapped within his own spell's effect, unable to escape and with his air slowly running out.
 Additionally, the spell requires a valuable pearl as a focus, which is absorbed in the metallic matrix.
-While the gem can be retrieved, the prospect of searching for the pearl and excavating it from the material afterward discourages many enchanters.
+While the gem can be retrieved, the labor of searching for the pearl and excavating it from the material afterward discourages many enchanters.

 The Caverns of Alturgerax